iivanoo/covid-apps-observer/data/data_us/reports/resources/com.proudcrowd.care___2.5/report.md

 <img src="3_star_reviews_wordcloud.png" alt="com.proudcrowd.care 3 reviews"/>
 </p>

+> Very inconsistent with location.
+Can be at a location for hours and doesn't list it.<br> :date: __2020-05-16 15:20:52__

+> It's a great idea, but does not log most of the places I've been.
+Stopped at 6 places in Bismarck and didn't log one place.
+And then the next time it will log the same place 4 times within a few minutes or log a place I only drove by.<br> :date: __2020-05-14 02:20:12__

 > Still isn't capturing places I've been.
 Was at 3 different locations today, and not one of them showing up.<br> :date: __2020-05-04 19:46:22__

 > I hope this helps people but there are definitely a lot of bugs<br> :date: __2020-05-04 05:28:59__